PYNQ SD Card image¶

 If you see some existing code running inside the boot.py file, it probably came from a PYNQ sdbuild package that modified that file.
 To see an example of an sdbuild package writing the boot.py file see the ZCU104’s boot_leds package which simply flashes the boards LEDs to signify Linux has booted on the board.

-Using the PYNQ package
+Using the PYNQ package¶

-The pynq package will treat your board directory the same as any of the officially supported boards.
-This means, in particular, that:
+package will treat your board directory the same as any of the

-2. Any directory containing a bitstream will be treated as an overlay and copied into the overlays folder of the PYNQ installation.
+folder in the image.
+Notebooks here will overwrite any of the default ones.- Any directory containing a bitstream will be treated as an overlay and copied into the overlays folder of the PYNQ installation.
 Any notebooks will likewise by installed in an overlay-specific subdirectory.

-Building from a board repository
+Building from a board repository¶

-To build from a third-party board repository, pass the BOARDDIR variable to the sdbuild makefile.
+To build from a third-party board repository, pass the BOARDDIR

 cd <PYNQ repository>/sdbuild/